abdessamad-oue/SpendingAnalyzer/README.md

-Spending Analyser Web App
+Spending Analyzer Web App
 ========================

-Welcome to the Spending Analyser  -
+Welcome to the Spending Analyzer  -
 I developed this web application to do a simple analysis for my personal bank account spending ..